dottedt/carmen-demo-app/README.md

 ```

 ### Add city field to views
-See the source code for the example
+See the source code of the views for the example